CS342/2025-NeutroFeverGuard/Documentation/Notification.md

 -->

-# Background Checking & Lab Notification - NeutroFeverGuard
+# Fever Monitoring & Lab Notifications - NeutroFeverGuard
-This file explains how background checking and lab results reminders work in NeutroFeverGuard.
+This file explains how fever monitoring and notifications and lab results reminders work in NeutroFeverGuard.

 Back to [README](../README.md).

+## Fever Monitoring and Notification

-## Background Checking
+### Background Checking

 ## Lab Notification